shankarchari/gowrishankarin.github.io/content/blog/tsodyks-markram-ode/tsodyks-markram-ode.md

 ---
 title: "Understanding Post-Synaptic Depression through Tsodyks-Markram Model by Solving Ordinary Differential Equation"
-description: "Understanding the building blocks of the brain and its responsive nature is always a frontier for conquest and fascinating area of research."
+description: "Understanding the building blocks of the brain and its responsive nature is always a frontier for conquest and fascinating area of research.
+In this post, let us explore the temporal data acquired from the somatic recordings that explains short term synaptic plasticity strongly affects the neural dynamics of neocortical networks."
-lead: "Understanding the building blocks of the brain and its responsive nature is always a frontier for conquest and fascinating area of research."
+lead: "Understanding the building blocks of the brain and its responsive nature is always a frontier for conquest and fascinating area of research.
+In this post, let us explore the temporal data acquired from the somatic recordings that explains short term synaptic plasticity strongly affects the neural dynamics of neocortical networks."
-date: 2021-03-13T09:19:42+01:00
+date: 2021-03-12T09:19:42+01:00
-lastmod: 2021-03-13T09:19:42+01:00
+lastmod: 2021-03-12T09:19:42+01:00
 draft: false
 weight: 10
 images: []